openshift-labs/cloud-native-guides/getting-started-codeready.md

 signed by a standard CA (eg: Thawte, Verisign, StartSSL, etc.) or signed by a corporate-standard CA that you already have installed on your system.

-Enter the username and password provided to you by the instructor

 Congratulations, you are now authenticated to the OpenShift server.

 [Projects]({{OPENSHIFT_DOCS_BASE}}/architecture/core_concepts/projects_and_users.html#projects)